vermaanamika10642-eng/Induction_report/README.md

 10.30 to 11.30 math proficiency test
 11.30 to 1:00 break
 1:00to 2.00 :-expert lecture of dr.arashdeep singh on "food.
 A pivotal role in students overall wellness:-auditorium 2:00 to 3:00:- casumic club information and launch other induction activies :-auditorium
-#Day 3
+# Day 3:-
 The next day started with a very interesting session by Dr. Jaswinder Singh.
 He has made three world records.
 He is famous for his Jaswins Lab on wheels

 He made difficult concepts of science and mathematics very easy to understand by some very interesting experiments which seemed like a magic to the viewers.He not just only gave us academic knowledge in an extraordinary way but also gave us spiritual knowledge about Gurbani,Guru Nanak Dev Ji,Ik Onkar and God.This was one of my favourite sessions till then.

 The day just not ended there was another amazing expert lecture by Dr. Priya Darshani Madam on Universal Human Values(UHV),a subject that delves into the essence of what it means to live a fulfilling and contented life.
 It was an interactive session.We explored the concept of happiness and the state of contentment, discussing how these states of mind influence our everyday actions and decisions.
 The session was enlightening, providing a fresh perspective on how we can achieve true happiness.
 She also gave us an assignment which she would discuss with us in the next session.
 The day was very interesting for me.

-Day 4
+# Day 4:-
 The day started with new opportunities and hope to learn new things.I reached the allotted classroom at 9.15am and the first that was P2P session started at 9.30am and lasted upto 10.30am .
 This session was a PPS Session by our seniors which made us learn many new things in a comfortable manner.Next was BEEE session which whole went in our introduction.
 Then we had our lunch break from 11.30am to 12.30pm.

 Universal Human Values